jcorush/jcorush.github.io/README.md

 # Joel Corush
-## Assistant professor
+## Assistant professor <br>Evolutionary ichthyologist
-## Evolutionary ichthyologist
 #### Biology Department <br>Illinois Institute of Technology<br>Robert A. Pritzker Science Center<br>3105 South Dearborn Street, Room 182<br>Chicago, IL 60616
 #### email: jcorush @ Illinoistech . edu
 ## Research:
 #### I utilize a combination of populations genetics, phylogenetic comparative methods, and natural history to understand trait evolution in fishes.
 I focus on how different life history traits lead to variation in patterns of hybridization, population connectivity, and migration patterns.
+Two major lines of research in my lab inclued the evolution of breeding behavior in North American minnows and biogrography and lifehistory evolution in Indo-Pacific mudskippers.

 ## Publication:
 #### For a full list of piblications see my <a href="https://scholar.google.com/citations?user=Xh3zefgAAAAJ&hl=en&oi=ao.html" title="Google Scholar page">Google Scholar page</a>